 Gum Chewing is allowed with limitations.
-This privilege can be limited in certain classroom situations (music class, during speeches, etc) at the discretion of the teacher.
-Gum chewing behaviors such as cracking, blowing bubbles, etc may result in that student losing the privilege to chew gum.
+This privilege can be limited in certain classroom situations (music class, during speeches) at the discretion of the teacher.
+Gum chewing behaviors such as cracking, and blowing bubbles, may result in that student losing the privilege to chew gum.
 Gum found improperly disposed of may result in revocation of gum chewing privileges for all students or individual grades and/or classes.

-FOOD SERVICE PROGRAM

-MS Student breakfast is \$1.70.
-MS student lunch is \$3.15
+FOOD SERVICE PROGRAM MS Student breakfast is \$1.75.
+MS student lunch is \$3.25.